JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 ## 2. Implementation and Usage

-This section will first briefly review the `Agent` structure defined in `ReinforcementLearning.jl`.
-Then I'll explain how I implemented `NFSP` and `MADDPG`, followed by a short example to demonstrate how others can use them in their customized environments.
+In this section, I will first briefly review the [`Agent`](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.Agent) structure defined in [ReinforcementLearningCore.jl](https://juliareinforcementlearning.org/docs/rlcore/).
+Then I'll explain how **NFSP** and **MADDPG** are implemented, followed by a short example to demonstrate how others can use them in their customized environments.

 ### 2.1 An Introduction to `Agent`

-The `Agent` struct is an extended `AbstractPolicy` that includes a concrete policy and a trajectory.
+The [`Agent`](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.Agent) struct is an extended [`AbstractPolicy`](https://juliareinforcementlearning.org/docs/rlbase/#ReinforcementLearningBase.AbstractPolicy) that includes a concrete policy and a trajectory.
 The trajectory is used to collect the necessary information to train the policy.
-In the existing [code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/policies/agents/agent.jl),  the lifecycle of the interactions between agents and environments is split into several stages, including `PreEpisodeStage`,  `PreActStage`, `PostActStage` and `PostEpisodeStage`.
+In the existing [code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/policies/agents/agent.jl),  the lifecycle of the [interactions](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.Agent-Tuple{AbstractStage,%20AbstractEnv}) between agents and environments is split into several stages, including `PreEpisodeStage`,  `PreActStage`, `PostActStage` and `PostEpisodeStage`.

 ```Julia
 function (agent::Agent)(stage::AbstractStage, env::AbstractEnv)